gbirke/nullstream/README.md

 # NullStream

-A PHP stream wrapper equivalent to `/dev/null` - a functional stream resource that you can write to without it storing anything and that returns empty strings and is always at the end.
+A PHP stream wrapper equivalent to `/dev/null` - a stream that almost guaranteed not to fail on `fopen`, that you can write to without it storing anything and that returns only empty strings when you read from it.

 ## Usage
 This class can be used in places where you need to have a stream resource